core-unit-bioinformatics/template-snakemake/docs/template/autodoc.md

     - datatype: <class 'bool'>
     - documentation: This variable can be checked if it is critical to determine whether or not the workflow is executed with a Snakemake legacy version (typically v7) or with a more recent release (typically v9+).

+## Module: commons::30-settings::00-infrastructure::00_hardware.smk

+**Module file**: `workflow/rules/commons/30-settings/00-infrastructure/00_hardware.smk`

+### Documentation level: USERCONFIG

+1. CPU_HIGH
+    - datatype: <class 'int'>
+    - documentation: The number of CPU cores/threads to use for rules benefitting from high parallelization.
+Typical values are in the range of 16 to 24.
+See the help for CPU_LOW for more details.
+2. CPU_LOW
+    - datatype: <class 'int'>
+    - documentation: The number of CPU cores/threads to use for rules benefitting from limited parallelization.
+Typical values are in the range of 2 to 6.
+Workflow developers refer to this value in the 'threads' directive of the relevant rules.
+Users can dynamically change this value via the command line, i.e. by setting --config cpu_low=N or by adding the entry cpu_low: N to any of the Snakemake YAML configuration files read via --configfiles.
+3. CPU_MAX
+    - datatype: <class 'int'>
+    - documentation: The number of CPU cores/threads to use for rules benefitting from maximal parallelization.
+Typical values are in the range of 48 to 128.
+Note that this value must not be higher than the CPU limit of the infrastructure the workflow is running on.
+See the help for CPU_LOW for more details.
+4. CPU_MEDIUM|CPU_MED
+    - datatype: <class 'int'>
+    - documentation: The number of CPU cores/threads to use for rules benefitting from modest parallelization.
+Typical values are in the range of 8 to 12.
+See the help for CPU_LOW for more details.

 ## Module: commons::30-settings::00-infrastructure::10_software.smk

 **Module file**: `workflow/rules/commons/30-settings/00-infrastructure/10_software.smk`